Astronomy at UVM SPS

 Astronomy, perhaps one of the most beautiful sub-fields of physics, is concerned with the study of celestial bodies, ranging from the planets and stars to galaxies and nebulae.
 Dating back to ancient priests who studied the night sky to try and learn more about the divine, astronomy is perhaps one of the oldest of the sciences.
 Indeed, many of the ancient megaliths that dot world, such as Stonehenge, are believed to have been used for astronomical measurements.
 Such a love of the universe above and around us is continued at universities around the world, who offer many courses specially designed to further this prehistoric science.

-Below, you will find some of the SPS members currently engaged in astronomical research.
+Below, you will find some astronomical research topics which SPS members are currently or have been engaged in.

 Theory of Pulsar Radio-frequency Emission